-The UCHV is now accepting applications for 2018-19 Graduate Prize Fellowships.
+The UCHV is no longer accepting applications for 2018-19 Graduate Prize Fellowships.

 The GPF program is intended to recognize and support post-generals graduate students with distinguished academic records in any discipline whose dissertation research centrally involves the critical study of human values.
 In addition to providing tangible support, a main purpose is to enable people working on topics in human values to engage with each other both informally and in the faculty-led fellows’ seminar, where they present their work in progress.